Ian Happ Player Props: Cubs vs. Rays

-The Chicago Cubs, including Ian Happ (.302 on-base percentage in past 10 games, 94 points below season-long percentage), battle starting pitcher Taj Bradley and the Tampa Bay Rays at Wrigley Field, Monday at 2:20 PM ET.
+On Tuesday, Ian Happ (batting .143 in his past 10 games) and the Chicago Cubs face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 8:05 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Reds.
+In his previous game he had a hitless showing (0-for-3) against the Rays.

 Ian Happ Game Info & Props vs. the Rays